Finland is looking for foreign workers: How to apply from Colombia

 In March, Finland was recognized as the happiest country in the world by the Sustainable Development Solutions Network, an initiative promoted by the United Nations (UN), and this recognition was received by the European country for the fourth year in a row, making it a very attractive country for immigrants.
 Because this award is given taking into account the lifestyle, resources of its residents, standard and quality of life and other factors that show that living in that country is better than the world average.

-Even the Nordic country realizes that it is necessary to open its borders in order to allow people from other countries who are interested in immigration to do so, and in this way it goes against putting forward its population deficit.
+Even the Nordic country realizes that it is necessary to open its borders to allow people from other countries who are interested in immigration to do so, and in this way it goes against putting forward its own population deficit.

 If jobs that become vacant in the coming decades in the healthcare sector are filled exclusively by Finns, then one in four young people will have to study nursing.
-Since this situation assumes, from the outset, a difficult starting point, the need to hire foreign workers over the next few years is evident, particularly in the higher education and health care sectors,” states the This is Finland page.
+As this situation assumes, from the outset, a difficult starting point, the need to hire foreign workers within the next few years is clear, particularly in the higher education and health care sectors,” says This is Finland.

 Because of this, the government is promoting, according to Portafolio, an initiative called Talent Enhancement Which seeks to increase the attractiveness of working in this country by providing jobs for foreign professionals from various fields of knowledge.